The-Politico/chartwerk-editor/docs/how-chartwerk-makes-charts.md

 ### From a developer's perspective

-It's important to understand that the previous process diagram is a little backwards from the perspective of a chart template developer.
+The previous process diagram may seem a little backwards from the perspective of a chart template developer.
 She builds templates long before a user builds any charts with them and will not be an _active_ part of the process once the template is complete, though she can jump back in on any individual chart to tweak her code or update the template.